ColinPattinson/colinpattinson.github.io/_posts/2020-01-02-theatre-review.md

 17) Twilight Zone, C-

 Utter tosh.
-Entertainingly bad, I haven't seen the show but this was silly.
+Entertainingly bad, I haven't seen the TV show but this was silly.
 I still laugh at silly things.

 18) Jesus Hopped the A Train, C-